-The night train is just over 8 hours, but you’ll be asleep for most of that right? (read on for why that’s not necessarily true) The only straight through option (you don’t want to be changing trains at 2am!) departs Prague at 22:26, getting in to Krakow at 06:30 the following morning.
+There is also a night train, which takes is just over 8 hours, but you’ll be asleep for most of that right? (read on for why that’s not necessarily true) The only straight through option (you don’t want to be changing trains at 2am!) departs Prague late evening, getting in to Krakow early the following morning.

 On the Night Train

 A lesson we’ve learnt from bitter experience are that of the two types of sleeping car, if you can get it, the sleeper as opposed to the couchette is worth the extra.
 With the sleeper you can choose between a single, double or triple – you can only get the single if you’ve also got a first class ticket.
 Whilst it’s not the best night’s sleep you’ll ever have, the beds are more comfortable than the six or four to a compartment cots of the couchette.
 In Czech, the sleeper carriage is referred to as lůžkový and the couchette is lehátkový.
 In the past there have been concerns over safety, both personal, and of possessions.
 If you take a sleeper, you’ve got a lock and chain on the door that can only be opened from the inside (so you only have to worry about the people you’re sharing with!)
 Below are the supplemental costs (on top of the ticket price) for the various types of sleeper compartment.